 Hilary joined Watsi on November 21st, 2015.
-Three years ago, Hilary became the 2431st member to automatically support a new Watsi patient every month.
-Since then, 3,361 more people have become monthly donors!
-Hilary's most recent donation supported Sarorn, a mother-of-five from Cambodia, to fund a mastoidectomy ear surgery.
+Six years ago, Hilary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hilary's most recent donation supported Jayden, a sweet baby from Kenya, to fund life-saving spina bifida surgery.